 - ½ Cup of Sugar

 - 1 tsp Nutmeg ( You can substitute for Cinnamon or Vanilla flavour extract)

 - 2 tsp Baking powder

-- 1 tbsp Sunflower oil or regular cooking oil
+- 1 tsp sunflower oil or any vegetable oil

-- Go ahead to start adding the milk bit by bit until the right consistency is achieved.
-Nigerian Buns dough should be sticky and not watery.
+- Start adding your milk or water bit by bit until the right consistency is achieved.
+(Buns dough should not be too soft).